Rozelle–Darling Harbour Goods Line

-The Rozelle–Darling Harbour Goods Line is a railway line in Sydney, Australia, the great majority of which became part of the Inner West Light Rail.
-Previously, it was a component of the city's goods railway network.
-A section of the line became a pedestrian pathway, while a shot spur connects Sydney Yard to Regent Street station.
+The Rozelle–Darling Harbour Goods Line is a railway line in Sydney, New South Wales, Australia, which was previously part of the city's goods railway network.
+It was mostly subsumed by the Inner West Light Rail; the remaining section became a pedestrian pathway, while a short spur connects Sydney Yard to Regent Street station.

-Besides Regent Street, the line has several other significant pieces of infrastructure, respectively including both the oldest structure and the longest brick arch viaduct on the New South Wales railways.
+Besides Regent Street, the line has several other significant pieces of infrastructure, including respectively the oldest structure and the longest brick arch viaduct on the New South Wales railways.